 Private paying?
 Some services are only available in your room/unit to those who will be able to self-fund.
-Generally, you will need to purchase these services from the operator of the village operator.
+Generally, you will need to purchase these services from the operator of the village.
 The type and cost of care varies from village to village.
-(See pages 78-79.)

-Some rooms/units will be MoH certified, and if the service also has a DHB contract for the level of care you need, a Residential Care Subsidy (RCS) may be available if required.
-In this book we call MoH certified rooms/units where you may receive a RCS a 'Care Apartment'.
+(See pages 66-67.)
+Some rooms/units will be MOH certified, and if the service also has a DHB contract for the level of care you need, a Residential Care Subsidy (RCS) may be available if required.
+In this book we call MOH certified rooms/units where you may receive a RCS a 'Care Apartment'.

 In most instances, you will be asked to 'buy' your room/unit.
 This will be covered by an ORA.
-Make sure you understand this transaction (see pages 93, 95).
+Make sure you understand this transaction (see pages 77-78).
 Costs associated with this type of support are likely to be in addition to your weekly fees (as covered in your ORA).
 The costs, and options, will vary from village to village.

 If you are receiving long-term residential care in your studio/apartment/unit and require a subsidy, the accommodation component of your village fees needs to be refunded/rebated back to you so that you and the DHB are not paying twice for the same thing.
 The following applies (as of 1 July 2013): Rebate/refund arrangements in place prior to 1 July 2013 can be grand-parented, provided they are fair to the resident.
-The accommodation refund/rebate is 18% of the maximum price for rest home services (this will change annually as the Maximum Contribution changes see page 6).
+The accommodation refund/rebate is 18% of the maximum price for rest home services (this will change annually as the Maximum Contribution changes - see page 6).
 Ongoing retirement village costs related to the accomodation charges specified in the ORA can be recovered from the resident, but the maximum amount is the weekly fee charged to independent residents in the village.
 Examples of such charges are: rates; insurance; exterior maintenance; etc.

-Questions you may need to ask: What are the care options in your room/unit if your private funds run out? - Is the room/unit MoH certified and does the service have a DHB contract? - What levels of subsidised care can be provided to the room/unit? - Do any other terms and/or conditions apply (such as where you may be able to receive this support from)? - Can you view a 'menu' of care options and associated costs?
+Questions you may need to ask: What are the care options in your room/unit if your private funds run out? - Is the room/unit MOH certified and does the service have a DHB contract? - What levels of subsidised care can be provided to the room/unit? - Do any other terms and/or conditions apply (such as where you may be able to receive this support from)? - Can you view a 'menu' of care options and associated costs? - If you need to move from an independant unit in the village to a Care Apartment are there associated costs?